-Thaler and Sunstein attempt to sell nudging to liberals on the grounds that it preserves a person's option set, so cannot count as a form of coercion (e.g. 2003, 2008).
-Yet it has been criticised by liberals, often for the ways that it differs from the more usual coarse-grained or large scale institutional design.
-One crucial issue is whether nudges can meet a publicity condition, such that citizens can satisfactorily come to know what the state is doing and why (e.g. Hausman & Welch, 2010, section 3; Thaler & Sunstein, 2008).
-Large scale institutional design tends to be fairly apparent to citizens, or easily made public.
-But with nudges, it may be less apparent how the state is influencing us, although some publicity may be possible; for instance, signs like 'this canteen has been arranged to promote healthy eating'.
-Alternatively, some object that nudging sometimes manipulates citizens (e.g. Wilkinson, 2013) or argue that it undermines citizens' control over their choices through bypassing their rational decisionmaking capacities (e.g. Hausman & Welch, 2010).
+Thaler and Sunstein attempt to sell nudging to liberals on the grounds that it preserves a person's option set, so cannot count as a form of coercion (e.g. 2003; 2008).
+Yet it has been criticized by liberals, often for the ways that it differs from the more usual coarse-grained or large-scale institutional design.
+One crucial issue is whether nudges can meet a publicity condition, such that citizens can satisfactorily come to know what the state is doing and why (e.g. Hausman and Welch 2010: sect.
+3; Thaler and Sunstein 2008).
+Large-scale institutional design tends to be fairly apparent to citizens, or easily made public.
+But with nudges, it may be less apparent how the state is influencing us, although some publicity may be possible; for instance, signs like 'This canteen has been arranged to promote healthy eating'.
+Alternatively, some object that nudging sometimes manipulates citizens (e.g. Wilkinson 2013) or argue that it undermines citizens' control over their choices through bypassing their rational decision-making capacities (e.g. Hausman and Welch 2010).
 Rather than choosing to be tolerant, say, citizens would be 'nudged' into doing so by the careful arrangement of their environment.
-Some think that nudging is thus incompatible with the respect that governments ought to show their citizens, with their capacity for making rational decisions (e.g. Hausman & Welch, 2010).
+Some think that nudging is thus incompatible with the respect that governments ought to show their citizens, given that citizens have the capacity to make rational decisions (e.g. Hausman and Welch, 2010).

-The success of the criticisms above would be determined by a mix of, first, conceptual analysis - for instance, of what counts as wrongful manipulation or adequate publicity - and second, a detailed understanding of psychological findings about the precise mechanisms by which nudging succeeds when it does, for example, how it involves our rational decision making capacities.10 However, rather than getting into such debates, I return to the psychological findings that underpin nudging in the first place.
+The success of the criticisms above would be determined by a mix of, first, conceptual analysis-for instance, of what counts as wrongful manipulation or adequate publicity-and second, a detailed understanding of psychological findings about the precise mechanisms by which nudging succeeds when it does-for example, how it involves our rational decision making capacities.
+However, rather than getting into such debates, I return to the 4 psychological findings that underpin nudging in the first place.
 To adopt nudges is to take the insight of situationism to be, primarily, that a range of situational factors make a difference to behaviour and we could take advantage of these, from dimes, to room colour, to pleasant smells, to the ordering of choices.
 Then the debate is over whether the government ought to deploy these ways of shaping our behaviour.
-But I have reservations on the grounds that this way of framing the dispute over nudges may simultaneously under- and over- estimate what psychological research is available for us to use.
+But I have reservations on the grounds that this way of framing the dispute over nudges may simultaneously under- and overestimate what psychological research is available for us to use.